jpatrickpark/yalehackhealth2018/README.md

 A mini-version (a small subset) of the dataset is available [here](https://github.com/ButterflyNetwork/YaleHackathon2018/releases/download/v.0.0.1/butterfly_mini_dataset.tar.gz).

-These images have been published by Butterfly Network Inc. for the Yale Hackathon 2018.
-They may be used for non-commercial research purposes, but they may not be re-published without the express permission of Butterfly Network Inc.
+These images have been published by Butterfly Network Inc., and may be used solely for the Yale Hackathon 2018.
+The images may not be used for any other purpose, and may not be re-published without the express written permission of Butterfly Network Inc.

 You will be provided with 2 ultrasound datasets.
 The large dataset (butterfly_dataset) contains 9 different classes of ultrasound images acquired with the Butterfly IQ on 31 individuals.